RedisGears/RedisGears/docs/docs/concepts/Sync_Async.md

 Both implementations return the same result, but the second function runs in the background and blocks Redis just to analyze the next batch of keys that are returned from the `SCAN` command.
 Other commands will be processed in between `SCAN` batches.
 Notice that the coroutine approach allows the key space to be changed while the scanning it.
 The function writer will need to decide if this is acceptable.

-# Start Sync and Move Async
+# Start sync and move to async

 The previous example, although functional, has a drawback in terms of performance.
 Even though Redis is not blocked, it still takes time to return the reply to the user.
 However, if we modify the requirement slightly and agree to obtain an approximate value, we can achieve much better performance in most cases.
 This can be done by implementing result caching using a key named `<name>_count` and setting an expiration time on that key, which triggers recalculation of the value periodically.
 Here's the updated code: